Reflecting Upon Irreducible Mind

 mostly, deleterious mutations).

-teleological, are phenomena like spontaneous symmetry breaking and all similar
+necessarily teleological, are phenomena like spontaneous symmetry breaking

 Note that for Myers "